-You used to play "guitar" music before.
-When and why did such a transition to electronic music happen?
+You used to play guitar music.
+When and why did you turn to electronic music?

-I came to the current sound gradually and wouldn’t like to separate music into electronic and non-electronic.
-It's more about the development of sound and the search of something new - but the instrument itself doesn’t play a major role here.
-When we had a band together with Savier (founder of NII (Rus. - НИИ - abbr.
-Science and Arts, a popular club and multifunctional space in Moscow) club), we actively used synthesizers, samplers, and a chain of Moogers on bass guitar.
-When Savier started making music under Burago pseudonym, he bought Roland SH-101 synthesizer and some more instruments.
-I came to him and tried to play.
-Now I'm starting to be more interested in acoustic instruments, more often sitting with a guitar.
+I worked my way towards my current sound gradually and would rather not draw lines between electronic and non-electronic music.
+For me, it's more about development of sound and the search of something new.
+The instrument itself doesn’t matter.
+When we had a band with Savier (founder of NII club), we actively used synthesizers, samplers, and a chain of Moogers on bass guitar.
+Then Savier started making music under Burago moniker and bought a Roland SH-101 synthesizer and some other instruments.
+I used to come to his place and experiment.
+Now I'm starting to be more interested in acoustic instruments again and find myself sitting with a guitar more often.

-The band itself, as far as I understand, no longer exists, doesn’t it?
+The band itself no longer exists, does it?

-We are gathering, but rarely.
+We come together, but not as often.
 We’ve had a concert recently and a lot of people came because we haven’t performed for quite a long time.
-The small room of NII was fully packed, we played only twenty minutes - people creeped so much that they threw the equipment down so that it broke.
+The small NII club room was fully packed, we managed to play for twenty minutes only: the crowd went crazy and broke our equipment.

-It seems that everyone threw their guitars away and switched to synthesizers, do ou agree?
+It seems that everyone has got rid of guitars and switched to synths.

-No, I don’t have such an impression.
-The percentage of good artists at all times was the same, like the percentage of those, who just want to stay in a trend.
-A good musician won’t limit oneself to genres, he or she will rather pay full attention to things, which are interesting to work with and research on.
+No, I don’t have this impression.
+The amount of good artists stays the same at any given point in time, as well as the amount of those who just follow the trends.
+A good musician won’t limit oneself to genres, they will rather pay full attention to things which actually matter, are interesting to work with, and research on.

-I use different instruments, despite the fact that most of the tracks are written exclusively on computer.
-At the same time, what you use for writing music can’t determine its quality - it depends on strange things, especially when we talk about music that is now called electronic.
-In this regard, the words of Mika Vainio from Pan Sonic are close to me: “Techno becomes irritating when it's not working.
-There's a lot of techno stuff that's somehow, mysteriously, it does not catch the groove.
+Although I write most of the tracks on computer, I use different instruments.
+What you use to write music won’t determine its quality.
+The latter depends on “strange things”, especially when we talk about music that is now called electronic.
+In this regard, the words of Mika Vainio from Pan Sonic resonate with me: “Techno becomes irritating when it's not working.
+There's a lot of techno stuff that's somehow, mysteriously, does not catch the groove.
 Techno is a curious thing.
 Small details make a track work.
 Somehow techno has lost its spark for me, but I'm sure there's a good and interesting stuff coming out”.
-The keywords here are ‘somehow’ and ‘mysteriously’, I think they speak for themselves.
+The keywords here are “somehow” and “mysteriously”.

-I don’t understand how this fact can interfere with creativity - there is no difference what is fashionable or not.
-It can interfere with other things, but not creativity.
+I don’t understand how this fact can interfere with creativity.
+It doesn’t matter what is fashionable and what isn’t.
+It can interfere with other things, though.

-What did appear earlier - Johns' Kingdom label or your project - Buttechno?
-And what does this pseudonym mean?
+What did appear earlier, Johns' Kingdom label or your project Buttechno?
+And what does your pseudonym mean?

-The first Johns' Kingdom party took place in September 2014, where I played under another pseudonym.
+The first Johns' Kingdom party took place in September 2014, I played there under another pseudonym.
 Buttechno appeared in the end of December 2014.
-As for the meaning of the word ‘Buttechno’ - it's more of a consonance, phonetics, rather than it carries a specific meaning.
+Speaking of the word “Buttechno”, it's more about consonance and phonetics rather than about specific meaning.

 Do you have any other projects?

 Now I'm focused on Buttechno.
-But soon, the record, signed simply by my name and surname, is going to be published on Gost Zvuk label.
-I'm not attached to the names and I think that they can be different for different material - it's still clear that you and your music are inseparable.
+But soon a record signed by my name and surname is going to be released on Gost Zvuk label.
+I'm not attached to names and I think that they can be different for different material.
+It will be clear that you and your music are inseparable anyways.

-It will be music representing various stages of my work: from very old sketches to the latest experiments.
-All material is united by an important place on the map for me, even by the state of mind it gives me.
-The album will be called "Yalta".
+There will be music from different time periods: from very old sketches to the latest experiments.
+The material is united by a place which is important for me, or rather by the state of mind I find myself in, while being there.
+The album will be called Yalta.

 Recently you have performed at CTM Festival in Berlin.
 Tell us about your impressions.

-I got the impressions rather not from my own performance, but from the places I’ve visited, from the live performances that I’ve seen.
+My biggest impressions are not from my performance, but from the live performances I’ve been to.
 In particular, I was very impressed by the performances of Pauline Oliveros, Stephen O'Malley, Iancu Dmitriescu&Hyperion Ensemble.
 I'm glad that I had the chance to see so many grandiose shows in just one week.

-I think the guys, who stand behind Outline and Save festivals, are close to organizing something at similar level, but they pursue a slightly different format.
-However, having something like this here seems unlikely to me.
-We can host a concert of Sunn O))), but the festival, where the avant-garde luminaries and today's main representatives perform on different locations every day, can’t happen no so much for cultural, but rather for economic reasons.
-However, it is already very cool that periodically we can see such events as Strichka with Alva Noto and Murcof, Save with Pierre Bastien.
+The guys who make Outline and Save festivals are close to organizing something of similar importance, but they pursue different goals.
+Having something like CTM Berlin in Kyiv of Moscow seems unlikely to me.
+We can host a concert of Sunn O))), but a festival where avant-garde luminaries perform at many locations every day, that can’t happen.
+Not for cultural reasons, but for economic ones.
+However, it is already very cool that we can often see events such as Strichka festival with Alva Noto and Murcof, or Save festival with Pierre Bastien.

-Vtgnike, Flaty (also AEM “Rhythm-Cascade”), Lapti, Nocow, Piper Spray, DJ Kassir, as well as all those guys, who are published (and will be published) on Gost Zvuk label.
-In addition, the label of NII club will appear soon, on which a lot of interesting music will be released.
-I’m also glad with the Siberian movement- Klammklang label.
-I’ve forgotten somebody for sure, but it's these are first ones I thought about.
+Vtgnike, Flaty (also AEM “Rhythm-Cascade”), Lapti, Nocow, Piper Spray, DJ Kassir, as well as all those who are published (and will be published) on Gost Zvuk label.
+In addition, the label of NII club will appear soon, on which a lot of interesting music will be released as well.
+I’m also fond of Siberian scene and Klammklang label.
+I must have forgotten somebody for sure, but here we go.

 I did last year.

-Many people say that the crisis has contributed to the development of local artists.
-In particular, they are invited to perform more, isn’t it?
+Many people say that financial crisis has contributed to the development of local scene.
+In particular, local artists are invited to perform more.
+Do you agree?

-I don’t understand how crisis could positively affect this situation - I think of it as individual matter more.
-Of course, the environment is needed for the development, but it also seems to me that the time you dedicate to searching and listening to new music is important - the musician can’t develop without it.
+I don’t understand how the crisis could positively affect the situation, for it mostly affects personal matters.
+Of course, you need the environment to develop, but the time and effort you dedicate to searching and listening to new music is important as well; a musician can not develop without that.

-I constantly find something new in what I think I know well.
-For instance, Jamal Moss has many side-projects, which you can dig into more and more.
-I also listen to old radio programs about the avant-garde classics, where each second track is from an author, unknown to me.
-I dig into old mixes and lives, selections on Discogs.
-Recently I’ve decided to listen to Keiji Haino from the very beginning of his career - there is enough music for a few years ahead.
+I constantly happen to find something new in music what I think I know well.
+For instance, Jamal Moss has a lot of side projects which you can dig into endlessly.
+I also listen to old radio shows with avant-garde classics, where every other track is by an artist I don’t know.
+I dig into old mixes and lives, and also collections on Discogs.
+Recently I’ve decided to listen to Keiji Haino from the very beginning of his career, and there is enough music for a few years ahead.

-As the artistic director of NII, could you tell us how do you see it in two years?
+You’re the art director of NII club.
+How do you see the club in two years?

-I can’t say how I see it in the future.
-The important thing is that it exists right now, it’s already pleasing.
-In many respects, it is its concept - to reflect the current state of music.
-Moreover, not only dance music - we organize different events: from evenings of ethnographic researchers from Ored Recordings label to free jazz improvisations.
+I can’t say how do I see it in the future.
+The important thing is that it exists right now, which is already pleasing.
+In many respects, my view corresponds with the club’s idea — to reflect the current state of music.
+Not only that of dance music, we organize various events: from events with ethnographic researchers from Ored Recordings to free jazz improvisations.

 This mix consists of your unreleased tracks.
-When were they recorded, do you plan to publish them?
+When were they recorded, and do you plan to release them?

-This is the working material recorded over the past few months.
-I can’t say anything concrete yet about their release - the task was rather to show music that hadn’t been published before nowhere else.
+It consists of working material from the past few months.
+I can’t speak of releasing anything, the idea here was to show music that hadn’t been published before.